Find us in Winchester, MA

 Listening to a story and then becoming one of its characters allows children to understand the story more intimately; with this perspective in hand, children are able to express themselves more completely through language.
 Our drama component draws out even our most timid students, becoming an important tool for empowerment and learning.

 Our art projects strengthen fine motor muscle control and encourage children to continue creating beyond the boundaries of a story’s plot.
-Children take the artwork they completed in class and engage in dynamic learning at home by using the artwork to recall elements of the story for family members.
-The artwork also stimulates children’s ability to recall specific language that was used in class to discuss the story.
+In our workshop classes, children take home artwork completed in class.
+We believe dynamic learning continues beyond our studio when children use their projects to recall elements of the story for family members.
+Our projects stimulates a child's ability to recall specific language used in class to discuss the story.
 In this way, art becomes yet another avenue to facilitate language learning.

 We're proud to be the